djcard/boxlang-docs/boxlang-language/reference/built-in-functions/query/QueryRecordCount.md

 # Function: `QueryRecordCount`

-This function returns the number of records in a query
+Returns the absolute value of a number

 ## Method Signature